“Shembe Must Be in Jail”: SA Feels Sorry for Hysterical Zulu Bride Getting Married

 SA feels sorry for young Zulu bride

 People online called for the founder of the church to face punishment for marrying off young women to older men.
-The narrative disgusted a lot of people who shared their thoughts in a thread of comments.
+The narrative upset many people who shared their thoughts in a thread of comments.

 In another video, Snenhle expressed her happiness about getting married to a man who looked as young as she was.
 She captioned the clip: